Last August, we helped Ethan – our only child – move into his dorm for his first year of college.

 And while I don't have any big lessons or points to make here, I'm writing to remind you that this cycle plays out in our lives.

-Joy and grief together.
+It's joy and grief together.

 50% Complete